-*- coding: utf-8 -*-

 """

-Determine if a Boolean function is canalizing.
+Determine whether the Boolean function is canalizing.

 """